Experience Year-Round Livability

 Museums: Klamath County features six museums and two performing arts venues.
 Favell Museum Collections on display include Western Art and artifacts including Native American objects, paintings and sculpture by contemporary artists.
 The Klamath County Museum hosts the largest collection of antiques, archives and artifacts in the county and is housed in an art deco building that was once the National Guard Armory.

 Baldwin Hotel Museum Features 40 rooms filled with antiques from the turn of the century, giving visitors a chance to step back in time to Klamath’s boomtown days.
 Fort Klamath Museum was established in 1863 as an Army outpost, and today is preserved as a snapshot in time of the frontier days of early American life and Modoc War artifacts.
 The Collier Logging Museum and Park features a beautiful campground on Spring Creek and the Williamson River as well as a unique outdoor museum of historic logging equipment, a relocated pioneer village.
-The Children’s Museum of Klamath Falls is a museum without walls, bringing exhibits to kids and teens in the community.
+The Children’s Museum of Klamath Falls is a hands on museum, bringing exhibits to kids and teens in the community, and also provides banquet facilities for events and parties.

 Performing Arts: The Ross Ragland Theater is a 750-seat, multi-cultural performing arts center that attracts a wide array of touring performing artists and accommodates numerous local productions.
 The Linkville Playhouse is a 131-seat venue for an active, non-profit community theatre group called the Linkville Players.